jgawor/ci.ant/docs/ossrh.md

 ### GPG credentials

 In order to publish releases, you will need to configure GPG credentials as well.
 See the [Working with PGP Signatures][pgp] page for detailed instructions on setting up and working with PGP keys.
+Your GPG passphrase needs to be added to the `~/.m2/settings.xml` file.
+Depending on the platform, you might also need to specify the `gpg.executable` property in case your gpg command is different from `gpg`.

 ```xml
 <settings>